The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 I Love: Monica’s interviews are great reads and she has helpful tutorials for beginners.
 Monica is passionate about promoting the diversity in the knitting community.

 Nicolette loves sharing unique knitting projects, exploring color and inspiring others creativity.

-What We Love: Knitting Squirrel sells knitting wool and sock yarn in glorious colors & fibers.
+I Love: Knitting Squirrel sells knitting wool and sock yarn in glorious colors & fibers.

 Travel Knitter by Larissa

-What We Love: Travel Knitter loves to share about traveling and knitting.
+I Love: Travel Knitter loves to share about traveling and knitting.
 Also yarns, knitting festivals and projects.